elainehoml/GMM_Image_Quality/docs/index.rst

 ------------
 This software tool is available from https://github.com/elainehoml/GMM_Image_Quality under the Apache License 2.0.

 For issues/suggestions, feel free to contact me at eml.ho@soton.ac.uk.

+This work was completed with support from the Engineering and Physical Sciences Research Council (EPSRC), Institute for Life Sciences, University of Southampton during a doctoral research studentship from the Faculty of Engineering and the Environment, University of Southampton.

 Get Started
 ------------